babaniyi/babaniyi.github.io/_posts/2023-03-22-writing-system-design-for-search-ecommerce.md

 To construct a data point, we randomly choose a text query - image pair and $n-1$ negative text queries since our input is the text query.
-To select a positive image, we have the following three options:
+To select a positive image, we have the following options:

-- Use human judgement: Here, we rely on humans manually finding similar search query-image pairs.
+- **Use human judgement:** Here, we rely on humans manually finding similar search query-image pairs.
 The advantage is that we have accurate correctly labelled data however it is time-consuming and expensive.
-- Use interactions such as user clicks, purchases as proxy for similarity: This approach does not require manual and can generate data automatically when a user interacts (clicks, purchase) an image.
+- **Use interactions such as user clicks, purchases as proxy for similarity:** This approach does not require manual and can generate data automatically when a user interacts (clicks, purchase) an image.
 We assume similarity is based on interaction dara and the interacted image is similar to the search query.
 However, interactions data is very noisy as users sometimes click on images even when it is not similar to thee text query.
 Also, the data is very sparse and these problems in turn leads to poor performance.

 ## 3.3 Ranking and loss computation
 Ranking is a slower—but more precise—step to score and rank top candidates.
 As we’re processing fewer items (i.e., hundreds instead of millions), we have room to add features that would have been infeasible in the retrieval step (due to compute and latency constraints).
 Such features include item and user data, and contextual information.
 We can also use more sophisticated models with more layers and parameters [[11]](#references).

-### **Loss function selection**
+### Loss function selection
 The goal of the training is to optimize the model parameters so that similar text query - image pairs have embeddings close to each other in the embedding space.
 Ranking can be modeled as a learning-to-rank or classification task, with the latter being more commonly seen.
 In this article, we are proposing using deep learning deep learning where the final output layer is a softmax over a catalog of images.
-We could aslo use a sigmoid predicting the likelihood of user interaction (e.g., click, purchase) for each query-image pair.
+We could also use a sigmoid predicting the likelihood of user interaction (e.g., click, purchase) for each query-image pair.
 The loss computation steps can be summarised as follows:

 - **Generate embeddings:** Use text and image encoders to generate the embeddings for the search query and catalog images.
-- **Compute similarities:** Compute the similarities beetween the text query's embedding and the catalog image embeddings
+- **Compute similarities:** Compute the similarities beetween the text query's embedding and the catalog image embeddings.
+There are different measures of similarites we could use and they have their pros and cons, examples include dot product, cosine similarity, euclidean distance among others.
 - **Softmax function:** This is applied over the computed distances to ensure the values sum up to one, by so doing we can interpret the similarity values as probabilities.
 - **Cross-entropy:** Cross-entropy measures how close the predicted probabilities are to the ground trith labels.
 When the predicted probabilities are close to the ground truthm it shows the embeddings can distinguish the positive query-image pair from the negative ones.

 Figure 2.1 visualises the system architecture, we see the model takes text query as input, produces embedding for this query, compute the similarity between this embedding and the embedding of each image in the catalog.
-There are different measures of similarites we could use and they have their pros and cons, examples include dot product, cosine similarity, euclidean distance among others.

 <figure>
      <center>